Interpretation of the Five Dimensional Quantum Propagation of a Spinless Massless Particle: Further Discussions and Conclusions

 where $p_z$ is the momentum along the z-direction and constant of motion in this ultrarelativistic approximation.
 Under the assumption that $V$ and $A_0$ are independent of $x^5$, a Fourier transform of \eqref{eq:l_Schr} with respect to $x^5$ yields

-We interpret \eqref{eq:L_Schr} as a 2D Schr\"odinger equation for the motion of an ultrarelativistic quantum particle with $p_z^2\gg m^2c^2$ transverse to the z-direction.
-The fields in the RHS of \eqref{eq:L_Schr} must allow $p_z$ to be an approximate constant of motion, $p_z^2\gg p_{x,y}^2$, and $p_z^2\gg m^2c^2$, for this approximation of the 5D Quantum Optics formalism to be valid \cite{fn_l}.
+We interpret \eqref{eq:L_Schr} as a (2+1)D Schr\"odinger equation for the motion of an ultrarelativistic quantum particle with $p_z^2\gg m^2c^2$ transverse to the z-direction.
+The fields in the RHS of \eqref{eq:L_Schr} must allow $p_z$ to be an approximate constant of motion, $p_z^2\gg p_{x,y}^2$, and $p_z^2\gg m^2c^2$, for this approximation of the 5D Quantum Optics formalism to be valid.
+We believe that Eq.~\eqref{eq:l_Schr} could easily be tested with the current accelerator technology \cite{fn_l}.
 If $V$ and $A_0$ in Eq.~\eqref{eq:l_Schr} depend on $x^5$, then the passive mass of the quantum particle varies with time.
 Thus, according to this theory, the mass variation of ultrarelativistic particles (e.g., neutrinos) probes the $x^5$ dependence of the 5D metric.\\